danymajeed/discourse-bump-suppress/README.md

 # discourse-bump-suppress

-discourse-feed-sort is a plugin for ...
+discourse-bump-suppress is a plugin for ...

 ## Installation

-Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/danymajeed/discourse-feed-sort.git` as the plugin command.
+Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/danymajeed/discourse-bump-suppress.git` as the plugin command.

 ## Usage